Candiace Dillard Bassett: The Real Housewives of Potomac

 Initially titled Potomac Ensemble, The Real Housewives of Potomac was announced on November 11, 2015.
 The series is the network's second attempt to develop a reality series based in the Washington, D.C. area.
 Bassett joined RHOP as a cast member during the show's third season.
 The fourth season which began filming in August 2018, premiered on May 5, 2019.
 The season featured Dillard's wedding to Chris Bassett.
 In 2019, Bassett and former RHOP co-star Monique Samuels were both charged with second-degree assault of each other from the District Court of Montgomery County in Maryland after an alleged incident between Bassett and Samuels on October 16, 2019.
 The incident was featured on the show's fifth season.

 In March 2024, Bassett announced her departure from the series.

 In April 2024, a month after Bassett had announced her departure from RHOP, it was announced that she and her husband were expecting their first child together, due in fall 2024.

-In September 2024, the couple revealed that they were expecting a boy.In October 2024, Bassett gave birth to a baby boy, Jett Maxwell Lee Bassett.
+In September 2024, the couple revealed that they were expecting a boy.
+In October 2024, Bassett gave birth to a baby boy, Jett Maxwell Lee Bassett.

+In January 2026, Bassett became a contestant on the fourth season of the Peacock reality game show The Traitors.